-For the purpose of degridding and $w$-towers, changing image resolution makes very little difference: We just need more subgrids to cover the in-scope baselines.
-Therefore we would expect the growth of subgrid FFT work (i.e. \autoref{ln:fwd_sg_fft} in \autoref{lbl:algorithm_fwd}) as well as data transfer amount to grow with the covered $uvw$ volume, which increases as $O(\xG^3)$.
-However, comparing again with \autoref{fig:scaling} (solid green and blue lines), in reality we seem to be quite a bit more efficient: This is clearly because as first discussed in \autoref{sct:2D} we can skip more and more $uvw$ volume the longer baselines get -- especially as we get to the rare longest baselines.
-This is very good news, especially as by varying subgrid sizes and margins we can trade $w$-stacking and $w$-towers work, so we should be able to adapt to bigger telescopes with significantly better-than-cubic net growth in complexity.
+For $w$-towers, changing image resolution increases the number of subgrids required to cover all of the baselines.
+Therefore, we would expect the growth of subgrid FFT work (i.e. \autoref{ln:fwd_sg_fft} in \autoref{lbl:algorithm_fwd}) as well as the data transfer amount to grow with the covered $uvw$ volume, which increases as $O(\xV^3)$.
+Compared against \autoref{fig:scaling} (solid green and blue lines), the scaling is significantly more efficient.
+This is clearly because, as first discussed in \autoref{sct:2D}, we can skip more $uvw$ volume the longer the baselines get, especially as we approach the rare longest baselines.
+By varying subgrid sizes and margins we can trade $w$-stacking and $w$-tower work, so there is reason to suspect that we will be able to adapt to bigger telescopes with significantly better-than-cubic net growth in complexity.